How you manage the business finances can impact your ability to employ staff, purchase goods, acquire licences, expand and develop.

 Financial statements are more than a simple listing of business income and expenses.
 Appropriately prepared financial statements can show you the cash flow of your business, any outstanding debts, and the value of your assets.
 Basically, once you do this, you'll see that the total in your cheque book is not necessarily the income you have earned.
 There is far more to income than actual deposits in the bank.

 To really comprehend where your business stands, it is critical to look at certain financial statements.
-Financial statements are generated by first organising and then analysing, numbers from your accounting activities.
+Financial statements are generated by first organising, and then analysing, numbers from your accounting activities.
 You'll want to start with the two primary financial statements, which are your Profit and Loss Statement (P&L), also called an Income Statement, and your Balance Sheet.
-Then, you may want to delve deeper, and look at your Cash Flow Statement, as that will show you exactly where your cash is coming from and where it is going.
+After which, you may want to delve deeper, and look at your Cash Flow Statement, as that will show you exactly where your cash is coming from and then where it is going.

 The essential business reports required to analyse your business’ financial position include: